jordantrujillo/ps-batchprinting/README.md

 # PS-BatchPrinting
 Batch Printing with PowerShell

-# Time
-8 Hours
-I understand the code is messy, slapped together, inconsistant and has a very linear design.
-I researched a lot of code and learned a lot in the process.
-This is the result.

 # Inspiration
 I needed something simple to do batch printing, that I could share with end users.
 I did a bunch of research and couldn't find anything usable for average users that wasn't a costly commercial product.